cob3x85/missing-collectible-app/docs/privacy-policy.md

 ## Children's Privacy

-Fun-Kollection does not knowingly collect any information from children.
+Pop Kollection does not knowingly collect any information from children.
 The app does not require users to provide any personal information.
-Since Funko Pop collecting is enjoyed by all ages, the app is designed to be family-friendly.
+Since pop vinyl collecting is enjoyed by all ages, the app is designed to be family-friendly.

 ## Your Rights